Moving to Germany or new in Germany? Check out our Resources Page for all the help you need!

 Save up at least 3 to 6 months of living expenses.

-Earn 3% per year safely and passively with a D-account from Freedom Finance
+Earn up to 5.8% per year safely and passively with a a saving plan from Freedom Finance

 🔹Save on groceries by getting cashback (e.g. using a payback card)